remidpnt/CS224n_DeepLearning_for_NLP/README.md

 # Assignments CS224n: Natural Language Processing with Deep Learning

-These files are my solution for the CS224n course from Stanford University 2017. \n http://web.stanford.edu/class/cs224n/
+These files are my solution for the CS224n course from Stanford University 2017. http://web.stanford.edu/class/cs224n/

 ### Installation

 I used python 2.7 to run these files, with Anaconda.

-Please note that if you have a gpu, you should install tensorflow-gpu to save time (especialy for assignment 2)
+Please note that if you have a gpu, you should install tensorflow-gpu to save time (especialy for assignment 2).
+Make sure you have download the dataset before you run the files.

 cd /path/to/assignmentX/

 pip install -r requirements.txt

-### Assignment 3 on Windown Tensorflow:
+### Assignment 3, if you use Windows
 In these case, you will need python 3.
 Please:

 replace line 105 from `data_util.py` to: